keke1022/portfolio/index.md

 ## Selected Projects

-### **ML-Daikon**
+### **Training with Confidence: Catching Silent DL Training Bugs with Automated Proactive Checks**

 Supervised by **Prof Ryan** Huang in **OrderLab**.

-ML-Daikon is a tool designed to detect silent issues in machine learning training pipelines.
+This is a tool designed to detect silent issues in machine learning training pipelines.
 By inferring low-level invariants, it helps identify bugs that may otherwise go unnoticed.

 Sample bugs: [PyTorch Issues 84803](https://github.com/pytorch/pytorch/issues/84803).
 The issue involves silent data corruption when moving tensors between GPUs in PyTorch.
 The bug manifests when a tensor is transferred between GPUs, causing incorrect values without errors.